-- A warning look. - Verbal correction/reprimand.
+- A warning look.

+- A reminder:

+- I need you to

+- I need to see you

+- I know you will

+- Verbal correction/reprimand.

 - Time out to reflect.

 - If inappropriate behaviour continues to follow the line of referral in Appendix 1, 1a.

 - Withdraw minute of Golden Time.

 - Break time / Lunch time detention.